I bring an adaptable and systemic approach to Massage Therapy that emphasizes results over any one technique or modality.

 But if this pain has been a problem for a long time?
 We’re going to want to look at your whole body, starting from the hips, up the spine, and out from there depending on the specifics of the case.

-In other words, I’ll look closely at the relationships between groups of muscles throughout your body to “read” what’s going on and look to address the cause.
+In other words, we’ll look closely at the relationships between groups of muscles throughout your body to “read” what’s going on and look to address the cause.

 Some issues are caused by outside influences, previous experiences or injuries, occupational hazards, and more.